gabrielfelipeio/poc-assistant-by-voice/README.md

 # assistant-by-voice

-Using IBM Watson Assistant by voice commands
+Using IBM Watson Assistant by voice commands.

+This is a Proof of Concept for using the functionality in an enterprise application.